quinnra3/p8105_final_project/proposal.md

 Final Project Proposal
 ================
 Quinn Anderson, Laylah Jones, Wynter Henry
-2023-11-06
+2023-11-08

 ### Proposal guidelines:

 First, define teams and propose project.
 This proposal should be a half-page to a page in length and include:

-- The group members (names and UNIs)
+-   The group members (Wynter Henry, wch2124)
 -   The tentative project title
 -   The motivation for this project
 -   The intended final products
 -   The anticipated data sources
 -   The planned analyses / visualizations / coding challenges
 -   The planned timeline

 This is intended to describe a project that is in the planning stages.
 Only one team member should submit this proposal via Canvas.